nim-lang/Nim/doc/manual.md

 The `codegenDecl` pragma can be used to directly influence Nim's code generator.
-It receives a format string that determines how the variable, proc or object type is declared in the generated code.
+It receives a format string that determines how the variable, proc, proc param, or object type is declared in the generated code.

 For variables, $1 in the format string represents the type of the variable,
 $2 is the name of the variable, and each appearance of $# represents $1/$2